nmhall/project/documents/final.md

 #### What host language did you use (i.e., in what language did you implement your DSL)?
 Why did you choose this host language (i.e., why is it well-suited for your language design)?

+Our host language for parsing of the user AI definition is Python.
+This was chosen for the convenience of using Grako to automatically generate a parser from a grammar in EBNF.
+The language in which our actual AI is Java, using a library that comes along with the Spring game engine.
+Our game is written in Lua.

 #### Is yours an external or an internal DSL (or some combination thereof)?
 Why is that the right design?

+Our DSL is external, written in a text file and parsed in Python as mentioned above.
+This is the right design decision because our goal is to allow the user to express strategic decisions rather than worry about implementation.
+For this reason, we wanted to give them a non-programming language way to express themselves without having the clutter of programming language artifacts.
+As can be seen in our example program, we do borrow heavily from the structure of programming languages for object-style definitions and what are essentially switch statements.
+However, our conditions and behaviors make a lot more sense when the user can simply express the strategies that they want, rather than thinking about calling methods or anything like that.

 #### Provide an overview of the architecture of your language: front, middle, and back-end, along with any technologies used to implement these components.

+Front-end is the text file facing the user, combined with Grako for parsing their input.
+Grako takes our language grammar in EBNF and automatically generates a Python file to act as a parser for the language.
+The grammar also allows you to control at a pretty impressive level the structure of the resulting AST, so that we can parse in a way that lends itself well to interpretation as AI instructions.

+In the middle, we have a layer of semantics to enforce our IQ limitations.
+Grako provides a very convenient way to do this while parsing, so that we can immediately fail and raise an appropriate exception if the user has given too many rules.

+At the back end, we have the Spring library-using code that defines our AI.
+Right now, our own behavior is implemented here.
+At full completion, we would have a lot of the same code combined with a method to read in and interpret the JSON AST as commands for the AI.
+We would then test whether the game conditions matched those in a user-given rule and take the appropriate action.
+Since there are a finite number of behaviors suppliable, we can easily write a general AI file which knows how to follow a user's behavior at any point in time.
+In addition to the AI back end, we have the code which actually defines the game and units for the Spring game engine.
+This is not as directly related to our language since the game can actually be played with human input rather than an AI controlling, but is part of the framework necessary for our language to work.

 #### “Parsing”: How does your DSL take a user program and turn it into something that can be executed?
 How do the data and control structures of your DSL connect to the underlying semantic model?

+As mentioned many times previously, our language is parsed using an automatically-generated parser in Python created by Grako from our EBNF grammar.
+The resulting AST preserves the concepts of different units, as well as the connection between conditions and behaviors.
+This allows any interpreting program (in particular, our AI) to semantically interpret that information as instructions about a particular unit's behavior at specific points in the game.

 #### Intermediate representation: What data structure(s) in the host language do you use to represent a program in your DSL?